Meet the Board

 Clinton Pline was raised on a family operated dairy farm near Nampa in the 1960s and 70s.
 After obtaining degrees in Agri-Business and Agricultural Mechanics from the College of Southern Idaho in Twin Falls, Id., he returned to the family farm and expanded the scope of the farm operation to include a number of vegetable seed crops, wheat and sugar beets.
 Mr. Pline’s leadership experiences extend from his 4-H and Future Farmer of America days, college student senate, County Farm Bureau Board, ten years as a farm supply co-op board director and chairman, and, Leadership Idaho Agriculture (Class IV, 1990).
 He was recently elected to his 5th term as Director, Nampa & Meridian Irrigation District and also serves as Chairman of Treasure Valley Water User’s Association.
 Clinton Pline joined the Family Farm Alliance Board in February of 2019 and previously served as an Advisory Board member for five years.

 Chris Hurd is a managing partner of Circle G Farms in California’s San Joaquin Valley.
 His 1,500-acre family farm operation produces almonds, pistachios and row crops.
 Mr. Hurd graduated from Cal Poly San Luis Obispo in 1972 with a degree in mechanized agriculture.
 He is past president of the San Luis Water District and a long-time board member of the Family Farm Alliance.
-Chris Hurd and his late wife Anne have three sons.
+Chris Hurd and his late wife Anne have three sons and eight grandchildren as farming partners.

 Los Banos, California